tmtsoftware/tcs-vslice-0.4/tcs-deploy/README.md

 To run the assemblies, run:

-    csw-services start  # Note: Make sure you are using the version for csw-4.0.0-M1 or greater bin/tcs-deploy --local conf/McsEncPkContainer.conf
+    csw-services start  # Note: Make sure you are using the version for csw-4.0.0 bin/tcs-deploy --local conf/McsEncPkContainer.conf

+To run the pk assembly only, use the PkStandalone.conf file instead:

+    bin/tcs-deploy --local conf/PkStandalone.conf

 To send a command to the pk assembly, you can use the tcs-client command line application: